huggingface/optimum-habana/examples/text-generation/README.md

 > For multi-card usage, the number of cards loaded and used needs to be kept consistent with that when saving.

 ### Loading FP8 Checkpoints from Hugging Face
 You can load pre-quantized FP8 models using the `--load_quantized_model_with_inc` argument.
-The `model_name_or_path` should be a model name from [Neural Magic](https://huggingface.co/collections/neuralmagic/fp8-llms-for-vllm-666742ed2b78b7ac8df13127) or a path of FP8 Checkpoints saved in Hugging Face format.
+The `model_name_or_path` should be a model name from [Neural Magic](https://huggingface.co/collections/neuralmagic/fp8-llms-for-vllm-666742ed2b78b7ac8df13127) or a path to FP8 Checkpoints saved in Hugging Face format.

 Below is an example of how to load `neuralmagic/Meta-Llama-3.1-70B-Instruct-FP8` on two cards.
 ```bash